MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-image-optimization.md

 ms.reviewer: sstewart
 search.appverid:
 - MET150
-description: "Learn how to optimize images in SharePoint Online modern portal pages."
+description: "Learn how to optimize images in SharePoint Online modern site pages."
 ---

-# Optimize images in SharePoint Online modern portal pages
+# Optimize images in SharePoint Online modern site pages

-This article will help you understand how to optimize images in SharePoint Online modern portal pages.
+This article will help you understand how to optimize images in SharePoint Online modern site pages.

 For information about optimizing images in classic publishing sites, see [Image optimization for SharePoint Online](image-optimization-for-sharepoint-online.md)..